subscription-manager - Man Page

 service-level options

 The service-level subcommand displays the current configured service level preference for products installed on the system.
-For example, if the service-level preference is standard, then a subscription with a standard service level is selected when auto-attaching subscriptions to the system.
+For example, if the service-level preference is standard, then a subscription with a standard service level is selected when attaching subscriptions to the system.

 --serverurl=SERVER_URL